 All housing selection processes’ for returning students takes place through Hoya Housing.
 Students are expected to know and understand the process prior to taking place in Group Formation or a Selection Phase.
-Housing Selection Informational Office Hours will take place during the spring semester and the Housing Fair will serve as a kick-off event to Selection season.
+The Housing Fair will serve as a kick-off event to Selection season.